jeremyBanks/database/docs/rfcs/0003-initial.md

   - `.dispose(): Promise<void>`
     - Disposes of this object so that any associated resources can be freed.

-      Calling `dispose` multiple times is safe, but calling any other method after calling `dispose` will cause a `TypeError`.
+      Calling `dispose` multiple times is allowed, but calling any other method after calling `dispose` will cause a `TypeError`.

-      Will not throw.
+      Will not typically throw.

 ### Implementation Notes